boottotheheadwebdesign/tourism-radium/README.md

 ```
 npm run scss
 ```
-This will compile the .scss file saved into css in the /css folder
+Run this in the /tourismradium theme folder.
+This will compile the .scss file saved into css in the /css folder.